Amateur Radio Club OH3NE in Tampere, Finland (KP11UL)

 |Hervanta RX||-2,0 MHz||123,0 Hz||Operational||70 cm main RX, North, East, South, Hervanta||225|

 |Tesoma RX||-2,0 MHz||123,0 Hz||Operational||North, West, South||183|

 The coverage information is provisional.
 The system will vote for the receiver that gives the best signal to noise ratio.
-Just set your transmitter with a 123,0 Hz subtone (151,4 Hz termporarily for the Elovaino RX).
-We use SvxLink by SM0SVX and a dedicated private microwave IP network for the VOIP links.
+Just set your transmitter with a 123,0 Hz subtone.
+We use SvxLink PC software by SM0SVX for voting and repeater control and a dedicated private microwave IP network for the VOIP links.